Inside Sri Lanka

 Day 06 A spectacular train ride

 A Sri Lankan train trip is a bucket-list moment; and today you’ll experience it first-hand.
 You’ll board a four-hour train from Kandy to Nanuoya, traveling third class for a local experience with spectacular jungle views.
 Your group’s first stop is Nuwara Eliya, an elegant city in the tea country hills of central Sri Lanka.
 Have lunch at a local restaurant and wander around the charming streets and colonial-era cottages of a place dubbed “Little England”.
-Then, travel further into tea country to your remote and atmospheric lodgings at a converted tea factory from the 1800s.
+Then, travel further into tea country to your tranquil lodgings at a boutique resort and spa.
 Upon arrival at your unique abode, surrounded by rolling hills and plantations, you’ll receive the ritual Hindu Tilak mark on your forehead.
-Then, once settled in, it’ll be time to relax around the cerulean infinity pool overlooking the misty landscapes.
+Then, once settled in, it’ll be time to relax around the cerulean pool overlooking the misty landscapes.

 Day 07 Learn the art of tea-making

 Today is a special one.
-Having taken a leisurely breakfast, you’ll spend three immersive hours learning the precise art of tea-making.
-You’ll be plucking the leaves yourself, engaging with the local Tamil tea pluckers as you work alongside them, before carrying the leaves you’ve picked up to the factory.
-Here, the factory manager will guide you through the process of weighing, withering, rolling, fermenting and drying.
-And the best bit?
-You’ll get a box of the tea you prepared yourself to enjoy at home.
+Having taken a leisurely breakfast, you’ll immerse yourself in the precise art of tea-making.
+You’ll explore a tea plantation, watching the Tamil tea pickers at work before learning the technique and plucking some leaves yourself.
+You’ll then carry the leaves you’ve picked back to the factory, where the factory manager will guide you through the process of weighing, withering, rolling, fermenting and drying.
+Finally, you’ll be given a box of this handcrafted tea to take home, which you’ll appreciate all the more for your efforts.
 Tetley this isn’t.
-After lunch, you’ll have some time to relax, or indulge in the factory’s elegant high tea.
+After lunch, you’ll have some time to relax.
 Feeling refreshed?
-A beautiful 45-minute hike from your hotel will lead you right to the foot of a crashing waterfall.
+A beautiful hike from your hotel will lead you right to the foot of a crashing waterfall.

 Today you can put your feet up as we travel some hours south to Yala National Park.
-You’ll stop en-route on the Colombo-Badulla highway to marvel at the mighty Diyaluma Falls: a waterfall towering at 220 metres, with dramatic views over the bridge.
-A blissful afternoon of free time then awaits at the Jetwing Yala hotel.
-Located on the brink of Yala National Park right by the Indian Ocean, this is a great place to unwind.
-You can top up your tan by the 75-meter swimming pool, book in for a massage at the Balinese-inspired spa or grab a pew at the ocean-facing terrace with an à la carte menu.
+You’ll stop en route on the Colombo-Badulla highway to marvel at the mighty Diyaluma Falls, tumbling 220 meters down a rocky escarpment.
+You’ll also stop to see a train passing over the dramatic Nine Arches Bridge – a man-made masterpiece close to the town of Ella.
+Finally arriving at your five-star hotel, on the brink of Yala National Park, you’ll have a blissful couple of hours to unwind.
+Take a refreshing dip in the 75-meter pool or book in for a massage at the Balinese-inspired spa before dinner overlooking the ocean.
 Get an early night tonight ahead of your early-morning game drive.

 Day 09 Leopard spotting at Yala